-WARNING: Gasoline is flammable and explosive under certain conditions.
+WARNING: Fuel is flammable and explosive under certain conditions.
 Always manipulate in a well ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.

 CAUTION: Never experiment with other fuels or fuel ratios.
-The use of gasoline containing alcohol such as methanol, ethanol (commonly called gasohol) or similar products including naphta is not recommended.
-The use of gasoline containing alcohol can result in vehicle performance deterioration and damage to critical parts in the fuel system and engine components.
+The use of fuel containing methanol, or similar products including naphta is not recommended.
+The use of unrecommended fuel can result in vehicle performance deterioration and damage to critical parts in the fuel system and engine components.

-WARNING: Never "top up" the gas tank before placing the vehicle in a warm area.
-At certain temperatures, gasoline will expand and overflow.
-Always wipe off any gasoline spillage from the snowmobile.
+WARNING: Never "top up" the fuel tank before placing the vehicle in a warm area.
+At certain temperatures, fuel will expand and overflow.
+Always wipe off any fuel spillage from the snowmobile.